danb-cws/giphyvision/README.md

 ~~Basic POC camera aquisition~~
-~~Initial build of image handling service on Heroku~~ ~~POC of sending base64 image to gcloud api and getting response on client~~ Layout 1st pass for client page, more scaffolding Module structure
+~~Initial build of image handling service on Heroku~~ ~~POC of sending base64 image to gcloud api and getting response on client~~ ~~Tidy up POC and, refine scaffold and build system~~ ~~Layout 1st pass for client page, more scaffolding~~ ~~Module refactoring~~
-Service worker and caching
+Service worker and caching, PWA structure
-Screen transition setup
-Scripting for camera permission? logic for welcome view? cookie etc
+Screen transition setup, more UI refinement ~~Scripting for camera permission~~ logic for welcome view? cookie etc response processing logic giphy api request and POC display of gif refinements more refinements...